PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 Welcome to the home of the lovely [[Vinaeya]]
 Our saviour, our cleric, our benevolent mayor
-She's been gone for weeks though, maybe lost in prayer.
+She’s been gone for weeks though, maybe lost in prayer.
 …I have a new game, will you be its first player?

 I guess you could go in to drop off the package –